CARES Act Information for Students

 Emergency fund grants will be available until the College’s allocation of $1,946,067 is depleted.

-- The College has signed and returned the CARES Act Funding Certification and Agreement which is required before we can access the funds.
+The College has signed and returned the CARES Act Funding Certification and Agreement and has used at least 50% of the funds received under Section 18004(a)(1) of the CARES Act to provide Emergency Grants to students.
 The College’s allocation to distribute to students is $1,946,067, which represents 50 percent of the stimulus allocation of $3,892,134.

-- The institutional portion of the CARES Act Funding is $1,946,067 and is being used to provide scholarships directly to students to reduce the cost of online courses.
+The institutional portion of the CARES Act Funding is $1,946,067 and is being used to provide scholarships directly to students to reduce the cost of online courses.
+Select link below to view the required quarterly Institutional Portion report: